M-Haaris-Dev/Nova-AI-Companion/README.md

-# 🌟 Nova - AI Desktop Companion (Ultra v2.0)
+# 🌟 Nova - AI Desktop Companion (Elite v2.5)

-Nova is an intelligent, humanoid desktop companion designed to be your **Cognitive Partner**.
-She lives on your desktop, monitors your productivity, actively learns your workflow, supports your emotional wellbeing, and talks to you like a real friend — not a corporate chatbot.
+Nova is an elite-level, humanoid desktop companion designed as your **Cognitive Partner**.
+Moving away from flashy neon designs, this version introduces a **Premium Minimal Aesthetic**—inspired by high-end tools like Notion, Linear, and Arc.
+She lives on your desktop, monitors your workflow with process-level precision, supports your emotional wellbeing, and speaks with natural, human-like intelligence.

 ---

 ## ⚠️ CRITICAL INSTALLATION NOTES (READ FIRST)

-To avoid the most common errors, please ensure:
+To ensure the highest performance and stability:
 1.  **Python Version:** Use **Python 3.11**.
-(Newer versions like 3.12 or 3.14 often cause `PyAudio` and `PyQt5` installation failures).
+This version provides the best compatibility for `PyAudio` and `PyQt5`.
+2.  **Audio Codecs:** For the best experience with the **AvaNeural** voice, ensure your system can play MP3 files (Windows Media Player or K-Lite Codec Pack recommended).
-2.  **Extraction:** Do **NOT** run Nova from a ZIP preview.
-Right-click the ZIP and select **"Extract All"** to your Desktop/Documents before starting.
+3.  **Extraction:** Never run Nova directly from a ZIP preview.
+Right-click and select **"Extract All"** to a dedicated folder first.

 ---

 ## 🚀 GETTING STARTED

 ### 1. Open the Project Folder
-Open the extracted folder in File Explorer.
+Open your extracted folder.
 Click the **Address Bar** at the top, type `cmd`, and press **Enter**.
-This opens the terminal exactly where you need to be.

-### 2. Install Dependencies
+### 2. Install High-Performance Dependencies
-Copy and paste this command to install all necessary libraries at once:
+Copy and paste this command to install the optimized library stack:
 ```bash
 py -3.11 -m pip install PyQt5 PyQtWebEngine google-genai edge-tts pyautogui Pillow SpeechRecognition PyAudio keyboard pyttsx3
 ```
-*Note: If PyAudio fails, install `pipwin` first, then use `pipwin install pyaudio`.*
+*Note: If PyAudio compilation fails, use the pre-built wheels or C++ Build Tools as discussed.*

 ### 3. Launch Nova
-Run the following command:
+Execute the main core:
 ```bash
 py -3.11 main.py
 ```

-### 4. First Run Setup
+### 4. Professional Setup
-A setup window will appear.
-Paste your free Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey) and tell Nova what to call you.
-She will validate your key automatically.
+On first launch, the redesigned setup window will appear.
+Enter your Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey) and set your preferred name.

 ---

-## 🔧 TROUBLESHOOTING (COMMON ERRORS)

-*   **`ModuleNotFoundError: No module named 'PyQt5.QtWebEngineWidgets'`**
-    *   *Fix:* Run `pip install PyQtWebEngine`.
-*   **`Microsoft Visual C++ 14.0 is required` during PyAudio install.**
-    *   *Fix:* This is caused by using a Python version newer than 3.11.
-Switch to **Python 3.11** for the easiest fix.
-*   **`can't open file 'main.py': [Errno 2] No such file or directory`**
-    *   *Fix:* You are in the wrong folder in your terminal.
-Use the "Address Bar" trick mentioned in Step 1 of Getting Started.
+## 🎨 NEW IN v2.5: PREMIUM REDESIGN

+### 💎 High-Class UI/UX
+The interface has been completely rebuilt for a professional, aesthetic look.
+*   **Visual Comfort:** Font sizes have been increased globally (up to 36px for titles and 24px for chat) for effortless readability from any distance.
+*   **Elegant Palette:** Uses a sophisticated "Midnight & Slate" color profile with subtle accent borders and soft card shadows.
+*   **Spacious Bubbles:** Message bubbles now feature increased padding and width for a more open, modern feel.

+### 🎙️ Advanced Speaking Intelligence
+Nova no longer sounds like a basic bot.
+She features **Selective Audio Processing**:
+*   **Smart Summaries:** For long paragraph replies or code, she speaks the 2-3 most important sentences and directs you to the chat for details.
+*   **Warm Command Responses:** Instead of robotic confirmations, she provides natural phrases like *"Opened GitHub for you!
+Time to build something great, [Your Name]!"*
+*   **Selective Silence:** Routine tasks (like browsing Edge) update the status bar visually but remain silent to avoid annoyance.
+Only important warnings and motivational quotes are spoken aloud.

 ---